Medical and Health Services Manager – Health Administrator

 Health Services Manager Program Accreditation

-Students enrolling in a degree program for health services management should be sure to check the school’s accreditation status.
-Accreditation verifies that a school’s educational programs are meeting peer-reviewed standards of excellence.
+Students enrolling in a degree program for health services management should check the school’s accreditation status.
+Accreditation verifies that a school’s educational programs meet peer-reviewed standards of excellence.

-At the undergraduate level, regional accreditation for health services manager programs is generally acceptable.
-A full list of regional accreditation entities is available on the Council for Higher Education Accreditation (CHEA) website.
+Regional accreditation for health services manager programs is generally acceptable at the undergraduate level.
+A complete list of regional accreditation entities is available on the Council for Higher Education Accreditation (CHEA) website.
 At the master’s level, the ideal programmatic accreditation for health services manager programs is provided through the Commission on Accreditation of Healthcare Management Education (CAHME).

 Do note that some schools will state that their health services management curriculums adhere to guidelines set by the Association of University Programs in Health Administration (AUPHA) or the National Center for Healthcare Leadership (NCHL).
 While this is not required for all health services management programs, it does demonstrate a commitment to industry-wide best practices.